Genetically modified animal: Disease control

 One potential use of GM birds could be to reduce the spread of avian disease.
 Researchers at Roslin Institute have produced a strain of GM chickens (Gallus gallus domesticus) that does not transmit avian flu to other birds; however, these birds are still susceptible to contracting it.
 The genetic modification is an RNA molecule that prevents the virus reproduction by mimicking the region of the flu virus genome that controls replication.
 It is referred to as a "decoy" because it diverts the flu virus enzyme, the polymerase, from functions that are required for virus replication.

 Evolutionary insights

 A team of geneticists led by University of Montana paleontologist Jack Horner is seeking to modify a chicken to express several features present in ancestral maniraptorans but absent in modern birds, such as teeth and a long tail, creating what has been dubbed a 'chickenosaurus'.
 Parallel projects have produced chicken embryos expressing dinosaur-like skull, leg, and foot anatomy.
+In 2023, Horner claimed success in creating longer chicken tails, and expressed caution regarding future developments.

+In-ovo sexing

+Gene editing is one possible tool in the laying hen breeding industry to provide an alternative to Chick culling.
+With this technology, breeding hens are given a genetic marker that is only passed down to male offspring.
+These males can then be identified during incubation and removed from the egg supply, so that only females hatch.
+For example, the Israeli startup eggXYt uses CRISPR to give male eggs a biomarker that makes then glow under certain conditions.
+Importantly, the resulting laying hen and the eggs it producers are not themselves genetically edited.
+The European Union's Director General for Health and Food Safety has confirmed that made in this way eggs can be marketed, although none are commercially available as of June 2023.